qcorporation/knowledge/README.md

 # knowledge
-A dumping ground of knowledge and programming concepts and utility
+A dumping ground of knowledge, programming concepts and utility